Many people on the internet want to sell you the idea that there’s a magic formula for how to get rich quick.

 Harvard-trained researcher Shawn Achor — who wrote the best-selling book Happiness Advantage, and whose Ted Talk has over 19 million views — is one of the world’s experts on success and happiness.
 The major takeaway from his work is that we have the success equation backward; it’s not success that leads to happiness, but happiness that leads to success.

-- To feel rich, strive to make decisions that increase your freedom
+- To feel rich, strive to make decisions that increase your freedom.

-- It’s happiness that leads to success — not the other way around
+- It’s happiness that leads to success — not the other way around.

-The Formula You Need To Understand
+The Get Rich Quick Formula You Need to Understand

 Benjamin Franklin said: